Current Vacancies

 Dilworth is an independent boys' boarding school with an Anglican tradition, providing full scholarships for young men from families who want to provide them with the best opportunities possible.
 We pride ourselves on achieving very strong academic, cultural and sporting results, providing a safe and inclusive environment and assisting Dilworth students in becoming the very best that they can.

-• Co-House Leaders – Fixed term for 3 years, part time
+• Co-House Leader Year 10 – Fixed term for 3 years, part time

 • Weekend House Coordinator – Fixed Term for 3 years – part-time

-Dilworth School is seeking to fill three part-time roles and one full-time role in our boarding facility, following changes to our boarding structure.
+Dilworth School is seeking to fill two part-time roles in our boarding facility from January 2026, following changes to our boarding structure.
 These changes further improve student safety practices and result in a significant wellbeing and learning focus at each year level:

-Co-House Leader: This role co-leads a year level boarding house, including the operation of the house itself, rostering, management of staff and the safety and wellbeing of students.
+Co-House Leader: This role co-leads the Year 10 boarding house, including the operation of the house itself, rostering, management of staff and the safety and wellbeing of students.
 This position requires leadership experience and preferably some experience working in a residential facility with youth.
 Morning and evening duties are required as well as some weekend duties.
 This is a residential role.

 Why do we want you?